ylecuyer/survey-gizmo-ruby/README.md

 ## Desirable/Missing Features

 * Better specs with VCR/Webmock
-* :all_pages could yield results in a block for automated paging like rails find_in_batches
 * OAuth authentication
 * EU domain support
 * Better foreign language support